Waves

 • Include enhanced disclosures aligned to the Task Force on Climate-related Disclosures in our annual report and accounts, further to NSMP’s commitment in this area.

-• Increase the energy efficiency of our operations by optimizing performance and targeting the use of low or zero carbon electricity across our operations.
+• Increase the energy efficiency of our operations by optimising performance and targeting the use of low or zero-carbon electricity across our operations.

-• Support and motivate our suppliers, contractors, and partners to a minimise their carbon footprint.
+• Support and motivate our suppliers, contractors and partners to minimise their carbon footprint.

 • Support the development of the Acorn project both as an owner and as host and service provider.